 Continue to simmer the stew, till most of the broth has either evaporated or is soaked up by the rice.

 *Overcooking the rice is acceptable for this Tennessee style version of Hoppin' John.
 Do not worry if the rice becomes soft.
 Some of the black eyed peas will turn to mush and become part of the "gravy."
 There should only be a small amount of extra gravy in the Hoppin' John, when the rice has finished cooking.

 When the rice becomes tender and a thin bean stew gravy is formed, then the stew is ready.

 Keep the Hoppin' John warm over very low heat.

 Spoon the Hoppin' John into a shallow bowl and try to expose the piece of hog jowl on the surface.

-The southern or soul food flavor of Hoppin' John is mildly spicy and savory from the hog jowl and black eyed peas.
-The smoked hog jowl meat is very tender after stewing and it has such a great flavor.
+The southern soul food flavor of Hoppin' John is mildly spicy and savory from the hog jowl and black eyed peas.
+The smoked hog jowl meat is very tender after stewing.
 This Hoppin' John recipe will make you feel warm and comfortable.